Corolab Investment Guide: Long-term investing

 Conclusion

-The conclusion is as simple as it is compelling: Invest for your long-term goals in reputable growth-oriented multi-asset funds with long track records in the delivery of equity-like, inflation-beating returns.
+The conclusion is as simple as it is compelling: Invest in growth-oriented multi-asset funds with long track records of delivering inflation-beating returns for your long-term goals.

 Choosing a multi-asset fund such as Coronation Balanced Plus (for savers who need to adhere to retirement limits within the context of an RA) or Coronation Market Plus (for discretionary savers who can seek more flexibility in terms of equity exposure than a Regulation 28-compliant fund) are most likely to help you achieve the best outcomes while enabling you to stay the course.